Erazonics/Money_is_all_you_need/README.md

 To run the notebook you should run all cells after that you can change the values for each method as you wish.
 With the 2 csv you can look at tournament ids and team names to use the methods i provided.
 Remember that you can also change the date to get diffrent rankings. have fun :)

+edit: I used the data-science 3.0 Image inside AWS Sagemaker Studio in case something doesn't work which it shouldn't